brandonkal/linaria/docs/HOW_IT_WORKS.md

 `;
 ```

-But keep in mind that if you're doing SSR for your app, this won't work with SSR.
-In this particular case, better option will be to use the `calc` function along with the `vh` unit for the viewport height (e.g. `calc(100vh * 2)`).
+But keep in mind that if you're doing SSR for your app, this won't work on the server.
+In this particular case, a better option will be to use the `calc` function along with the `vh` unit for the viewport height (e.g. `calc(100vh * 2)`).

 ## Bundler integration